 The William James College community is supportive and connected.
 Our Dean of Students Office offers regular programming, in person and online, for all students, and oversees our Academic Resource Center.
 Student leadership and student groups create more opportunities for engagement, and we are proud to be home to the William James College Black Mental Health Graduate Academy, a community for Black students enrolled in our doctoral and master’s degree programs, that provides mentorship and networking opportunities.

 Choose Mentorship and Personal Growth

-As a student, you will engage with faculty through education, research, mentorship, and training.
+As a student in the MA in Clinical Mental Health Counseling program, you will engage with faculty through education, research, mentorship, and training.
 All students work closely with an advisor on course planning, personal and professional development, and career goals.
-In the Clinical Mental Health Counseling Master’s program, you will be assigned an advisor starting during orientation.
-Our advisors have only 12 students assigned to them to allow for a more personal experience for the student.
+In the Clinical Mental Health Counseling master’s program, you will be assigned an advisor during orientation.
+Each advisor only has 12 students assigned to them, allowing you to get a more dedicated and personal experience.

-Our clinical mental health counseling faculty members, collectively, represent expertise across many domains of counseling including forensics, marriage and family therapy, health and behavioral medicine, diversity and multiculturalism, substance use and addictions, and more.
+Our clinical mental health counseling faculty members represent expertise across many domains of counseling including forensics, marriage and family therapy, health and behavioral medicine, diversity and multiculturalism, substance use and addictions, and more.

 William James College faculty are practicing professionals who bring their clinical expertise and real-world examples into the classroom.
-They pair this experience with empirically based research, teaching you nuances, protocols, and interventions, that prepare you for your field work as a student and for your career as a future clinical mental health counselor.
-When you learn about a theory in the classroom, your faculty will share real world case examples to bring this education to life.
+They pair this experience with empirically based research, teaching you nuances, protocols, and interventions that prepare you for your fieldwork as a student and for your career as a future clinical mental health counselor.